FuelLabs/fuel-core/docs/fuel-sync-design.md

 1. Every service knows nothing about other services.
 It can be interpreted
 as: each service struct using channels for communication and knowing nothing about subscribers/listeners.
-1. Every service **may** know about descending services but nothing about ascending services.
-As an example: P2P service knows nothing about its listeners(ascending services), and it only propagates information via channels.
-But FS knows about P2P(an example of descending service) and may request some information directly by calling the sync/async methods.
-The same applies to BI.
-FS notifies all subscribers that it synced a valid block(sealed or not sealed).

-Those rules are rough, and services can have cases where some functionality requires direct access and some pub-sub model.
-So it should be decided individually.
-But after comparison, the third rule covers all our needs for now, and the description below will use this rule.
-We can stop following this rule if it makes development harder, adds some complexity, or forces us to write ugly code with workarounds.

 ### P2P service requirements